Ryannally91/form_data-w-AJAX/README.md

 # form_data-w-AJAX
-Using AJAX, users are displayed and added with page being refreshed.
+Using AJAX, users are displayed and added without page being refreshed.